 7 – This setup involves the moves Nf6, g6, d6, Bg7, and O-O, resulting in a setup as seen below.
 Experienced players might point out that this could lead to the King’s Indian Defense or the Pirc Defense, which turn out to be rather complicated openings.
 This is true, but you can play both these openings with little theoretical knowledge up to the 1600 level and still be fine.

-8 – Incidentally, I don’t recommend the book’s counterpart, Starting Out: 1.e4!
+8 – Incidentally, I own but don’t recommend the book’s counterpart, Starting Out: 1.e4!

 9 – This doesn’t mean never, ever, resign.
 If you’re down a queen in an absolutely hopeless position against a strong opponent, it’s good etiquette to resign rather than needlessly drag on the game.
 A good rule of thumb is to ask yourself, “If my opponent were playing Magnus Carlsen in this position, would Carlsen be able to win?”
 If the answer is yes, keep playing.
 If it is no, then resign.

 If you’d like to receive my future posts, including other posts on rapid chess improvement, in your inbox, enter your email below: